James J. Jeffries

-- In 1954, the California Historical Society put the Jeffries Barn on its list of historical buildings, and it was moved from its Burbank location to its current home at Knotts Berry Farm.
+- In 1954, the California Historical Society put Jeffries Barn on its list of historical buildings, and it was moved from its Burbank location to its current home at nearly Knotts Berry Farm In Buena Park.
 It used to contain a boxing museum complete with a historian to discuss boxing.
 In the late 1960s, however, the historian died and the boxing museum was removed.
-Today, the Jeffries Barn hosts a collection of china dolls and the like.
-Hidden on a wall in the back is a small brass plaque that reads: "Jeffries Barn--Historical Landmark."
+The Jeffries Barn hosted a collection of china dolls and the like.
+Hidden on a wall in the back was a small brass plaque that read: "Jeffries Barn--Historical Landmark."
 (See also, Dec.
 2017 related video: .)

 - "Jeffries Scores Burns" The Sydney Mail, January 27, 1909

 - "Jeffries' Admission" Nashua Telegraph, July 8, 1910

 - "Jim Jeffries, A National Hero" The Sunday Herald, March 8, 1953